YasmineBB/curated/README.md

 #### Product Detail Page

 Once a product is selected, the user is taken to the product detail page which lists all the same information, as well as the option of adding the item to the basket.
+As the pieces are one off, there is only one quantity of each item.
+If a user already has the product in their basket, and they try to add it again, they receive a message alert stating 'there is only one of these, and you have it in your basket.
+They are also unable to adjust the quantity box.

 #### Shopping Basket Page

+In the shopping basket page, the user is presented with all the items in their basket.
+Here, they are able to delete any items if they wish, and are able to then proceed to checkout.

 #### Checkout Page